RaVoTTi/Second-Brain/BooksV1/Books/Molloy.md

-Certainly!
 "Molloy" is a novel written by Samuel Beckett, first published in French in 1951 and then in English in 1955.
 Here's a detailed summary, followed by a concise version.

 ### Detailed Summary